graphcore/tutorials/feature_examples/README.md

 Debugging and analysis:
 - [Inspecting tensors](tensorflow2/inspecting_tensors): an example that shows how outfeed queues can be used to return activation and gradient tensors to the host for inspection.

+Efficiently use multiple IPUs and handle large models:
+- [PopDist](tensorflow/popdist): an example showing how to make an application ready for distributed training and inference by using the PopDist

 Use estimators:
 - [IPU Estimator](tensorflow2/ipu_estimator): an example showing how to use the IPUEstimator to train and evaluate